Smart-Proxy Realm Provider for Active Directory

 a) Is the general approach OK with you?

 b) You can see, there are some very specific settings required for our setup, and I'm sure others have similar ones.
 Do you think it makes sense to support all that directly in the smart proxy (as I've tried to do), or should we instead just call a 3rd-party script (and deliver a default one) which handles the account creation, which the admin can override?

 c) Anything else?

-#6 Updated by Stephen Benjamin about 2 years ago
+#6 Updated by Stephen Benjamin over 2 years ago

 Oh hi, sorry I missed this.
 This is great, thanks!

 The best way to get comments would to get a PR open.